torvalds/linux/Documentation/admin-guide/blockdev/paride.rst

 IDE cable.
 It is usually possible to exchange the CD-ROM device with any other device using the IDE interface.

-The document describes the support in Linux for parallel port IDE devices.
+The document describes the support in GNU/Linux for parallel port IDE devices.
 It does not cover parallel port SCSI devices, "ditto" tape drives or scanners.
 Many different devices are supported by the parallel port IDE subsystem, including: